 Athletic Training

-Students who successfully complete a degree in Athletic Training from an accredited athletic training program are eligible to sit for the Board of Certification (BOC) examination.
-BOC certification (ATC) establishes the entry-level credential to work as an athletic trainer.
+Once you successfully earn your degree in athletic training from our accredited program, you will be eligible to sit for the Board of Certification (BOC) examination.
+BOC certification (ATC) is the entry-level credential to work as an athletic trainer.

-Bureau of Labor Statistics estimates a 17 percent increase in job growth for athletic trainers from 2021-2031 – much faster than the average growth rate for all occupations
+Bureau of Labor Statistics estimates a 13% increase in job growth for athletic trainers from 2023-2033 – much faster than the average growth rate for all occupations

 Athletic trainers work in a variety of settings, including: